9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/chainsaw_symphony.md

-# The Massacre at Mount Calvary Baptist Church: The First Congregation in TAG
+# The Chainsaw Symphony: The First Congregation of TAG
 ## Lexington, Kentucky — April 2, 2023

 In the quiet, remote area on the eastern side of Lexington, Kentucky, stands the picturesque Mount Calvary Baptist Church.
 Its red brick walls, stained-glass windows and modest steeple belied the horrors that would soon unfold within its sacred confines.